omareldahshoury/ROS2-Provenance-Recording/README.md

 # ROS2-Provenance-Recording
-This code repo models a running ROS 2 system into its equivalent Prov format.
+This code repo models a running ROS 2 system into its equivalent Prov format (Developed for ROS 2 Eloquent running on Ubuntu 20.04).

 ### Requirements
-Before clone this repository make sure that you have ROS2 installed in your system and source it in the terminal.
+Before cloning this repository make sure that you have ROS2 installed in your system and source it in the terminal.

 ### Description of Prov Model
 The outlines relating to the Prov Model have been defined in the file `Prov_Model.md`.
 This file describes the basic outlay of the system and the approach used to model the system